 The Artist Behind Batch

-Tamara LaValla is an accomplished artist,
+Tamara LaValla is an OCD artist,

-and OCD chocolate maker, inspired by the potential
+and sometimes chocolate maker, inspired by the

-for mutually assured seduction.
+potential for mutually assured seduction.

 Originally from snowy central New York, LaValla attended the wildly immersive NYS Summer School of the Arts securing a spot in the Albright-Knox collection.